Now Accepting Submissions

 Getting around Paris

-Paris has numerous means of transport: metro, bus, rapid transit system (RER), taxi, bicycle, boat, vehicle hire
+Paris has numerous means of transport: metro, bus, rapid transit system (RER), taxi, bicycle

 Public Transport Fares, Travel Passes, and Reductions